sacarlson/sacarlson.github.io/my_wallet/readme.md

 * Receive funds of any type from another AccountId with QRcode support.
 * Federation support to use names instead of long accountID numbers for sending funds.
 * Auto generation of AccountId on new users that is saved in local browser storage.
-* Memo support for both number and text for send fund transactions
+* Memo support for both number and text for sending fund transactions
 * Table display page of list of presetly held assets (sortable).
 * Table display page of Transaction History (sortable) with realtime update.
 * Save encrypted secret key list in local browser storage .